DeltaDS/cicada-machine-learning/README.md

 Note that, we implement a Graph Convolution Layer from scratch to provide better understanding of how they work.
 However, there is a number of specialized TensorFlow-based libraries that provide rich GNN APIs, such as Spectral, StellarGraph, and GraphNets.

+Copyright does not exist without permission and coordination with Delta DS and is considered a crime (GitHub)